yaromacarano/CICD-todoApp/docs/04-gitlab-ci-pipeline.md

 Maven tests → Checkstyle analysis → Maven package → SonarQube analysis → Docker image push to ECR → ECS task definition revision deployment

+## GitLab Runner

+The pipeline runs on a self-hosted GitLab Runner hosted on an AWS EC2 instance.

+The runner is selected through the default tags defined in `.gitlab-ci.yml`:

+- `aws`
+- `docker`
+- `ec2`

+These tags are applied to all jobs by default, so each pipeline job runs on the same self-hosted runner unless a job overrides the tags.

+The runner provides the environment required for:

+- Maven build execution;
+- Docker image build and push;
+- AWS CLI commands;
+- Amazon ECR authentication;
+- ECS deployment script execution;
+- network access to SonarQube and AWS services.

 ## Pipeline stages

 The pipeline contains these stages: